 However, inflammation may not be able to overcome large numbers of microorganisms.

-During inflammation, the blood supply increases.
-An infected area near the surface of the body becomes red and warm.
+During inflammation, the blood supply increases, helping carry immune cells to the affected area.
+Because of the increased blood flow, an infected area near the surface of the body becomes red and warm.
 The walls of blood vessels become more porous, allowing fluid and white blood cells to pass into the affected tissue.
 The increase in fluid causes the inflamed tissue to swell.
 The white blood cells attack the invading microorganisms and release substances that continue the process of inflammation.

 A part of the brain called the hypothalamus controls body temperature.
 Fever results from an actual resetting of the hypothalamus's thermostat.
 The body raises its temperature to a higher level by moving (shunting) blood from the skin surface to the interior of the body, thus reducing heat loss.
 Shivering (chills) may occur to increase heat production through muscle contraction.
 The body's efforts to conserve and produce heat continue until blood reaches the hypothalamus at the new, higher temperature.
 The new, higher temperature is then maintained.
 Later, when the thermostat is reset to its normal level, the body eliminates excess heat through sweating and shunting of blood to the skin.